cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 [top](#){:.btn .btn--light-outline .btn--small}

 # Motivation
-Over the years, I have started noticing that multiple devices spread across many households (e.g., smart TVs, sound systems, wireless routers, PC towers and laptops) had one or more **USB ports** that could be used to power a few DIY electronic projects.
+Over the years, I have started noticing that multiple devices spread across the household (e.g., smart TVs, sound systems, wireless routers, PC towers and laptops) had one or more **USB ports** that could be used to power a few DIY electronic projects.

 [![Device with USB port 01](/assets/posts/2021-07-18-diy-tasmota-bme280/device-usb-port-01.jpg){:.PostImage}](/assets/posts/2021-07-18-diy-tasmota-bme280/device-usb-port-01.jpg)

 [![Device with USB port 02](/assets/posts/2021-07-18-diy-tasmota-bme280/device-usb-port-02.jpg){:.PostImage}](/assets/posts/2021-07-18-diy-tasmota-bme280/device-usb-port-02.jpg)

-However, the most common type of USB port available ([USB 2.0](https://en.wikipedia.org/wiki/USB#USB_2.0)) usually delivers a maximum of *500mA* at *5V* (2.5W), which constraints the type of projects that could reasonably use such USB ports as power supply.
-In addition, because interfacing via the USB connection might not always be possible, due to proprietary and closed-source firmware, the DIY project should be able to transmit data wirelessly instead.
+However, the most common type of USB port available ([USB 2.0](https://en.wikipedia.org/wiki/USB#USB_2.0)) usually delivers a maximum of `500mA` at `5V` (`2.5W`), which constraints the type of projects that could reasonably use such ports as power supply.
+In addition, because interfacing via the USB connection might not always be possible, owing to proprietary and closed-source firmware, the DIY project should be able to transmit data wirelessly instead.

 Fortunately, the **ESP-01 WiFi module** meets all such requirements.
-Specifically, it requires very little energy to operate safely (roughly 3.3V and at least 300mA) and can be connected to USB 2.0 ports via USB adapters that have a built-in voltage regulator.
+Specifically, it requires very little energy to operate safely (`350mA` at roughly `3.3V`) and can be connected to USB 2.0 ports via USB adapters that have a built-in voltage regulator.

 [top](#){:.btn .btn--light-outline .btn--small}